bitshares-cnvote/newbitshares-core/README.md

 **NOTE:**

-* BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+* New BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
 Tested operating systems:
   * Linux (heavily tested with Ubuntu 18.04 LTS and Ubuntu 16.04 LTS)
   * macOS (various versions)
   * Windows (various versions, Visual Studio and MinGW)
   * OpenBSD (various versions)

-* BitShares requires [Boost](http://www.boost.org/) libraries to build, supports version `1.58` to `1.69`.
+* New BitShares requires [Boost](http://www.boost.org/) libraries to build, supports version `1.58` to `1.69`.
 Newer versions may work, but have not been tested.
-If your system came pre-installed with a version of Boost libraries that you do not wish to use, you may manually build your preferred version and use it with BitShares by specifying it on the CMake command line.
+If your system came pre-installed with a version of Boost libraries that you do not wish to use, you may manually build your preferred version and use it with New BitShares by specifying it on the CMake command line.

   Example: `cmake -DBOOST_ROOT=/path/to/boost ..`

-* BitShares requires [OpenSSL](https://www.openssl.org/) libraries to build, supports version `1.0.2` to `1.1.1`.
+* New BitShares requires [OpenSSL](https://www.openssl.org/) libraries to build, supports version `1.0.2` to `1.1.1`.
-If your system came pre-installed with a version of OpenSSL libraries that you do not wish to use, you may manually build your preferred version and use it with BitShares by specifying it on the CMake command line.
+If your system came pre-installed with a version of OpenSSL libraries that you do not wish to use, you may manually build your preferred version and use it with New BitShares by specifying it on the CMake command line.

   Example: `cmake -DOPENSSL_ROOT_DIR=/path/to/openssl ..`